acouture603/kickstarter-analysis/Written_Report_Template.md

 # Kickstarting with Excel

-Kickstarter Analysis – Challenge 1
+Kickstarter Analysis â€“ Challenge 1

 ## Overview of Project